Indra (singer)

-Indra Kuldasaar (born 20 July 1967 in Gothenburg, Sweden) is a singer, best known in France.
+Indra Kuldasaar (born 20 July 1967 in Gothenburg, Sweden) is a dance music singer, who achieved success in France.

 Background

 Indra was born in Göteborg, Sweden to Estonian parents.
 Following her model boyfriend to Paris in the late 1980s, she was discovered dancing in a Parisian night club, and was soon offered a recording contract.

-Early musical career
+Musical career

+1990s

-She worked with the producer Orlando, brother of French superstar Dalida, and released her début single Let's Go Crazy in late 1990.
-Very much in the current club/house-style, the song was a rap track, and crossed over from the underground to the mainstream, appearing at #11 in the French single chart.
+She worked with the producer Orlando, brother of French singer Dalida, and released her début single "Let's Go Crazy" in late 1990.
+Much like the club/house music style of the time, the song also contained elements of rap, and crossed over from the underground to the mainstream, reaching No. 11 on the French singles chart.

-In 1991 Indra's second single, the dance song Misery hit #7 in France.
-It was written and produced by Eddy Beatboxking aka Walter Taieb, with lyrics by American songwriter Cathy Grier.
+In 1991, Indra's second single "Misery" hit No. 7 in France.
+It was written and produced by Eddy Beatboxking a.k.a.
+Walter Taieb, with lyrics by American songwriter Cathy Grier.
 The song remains Indra's biggest hit to date.

-This was followed by another Top 10 track, Temptation written and produced by Walter Taieb, and her debut album also called "Temptation" later in the year (also lyrics by Cathy Grier).
-The album went Gold in France and was later released in some foreign countries but Indra never managed to get success outside France.
-The album's fourth and last single was released in early 1992, and the song, Tell Me, was a Top 20 hit.
+This was followed by another top 10 track, "Temptation" written and produced by Walter Taieb, and her debut album also titled Temptation later in the year.
+The album went gold in France and was later released in some other territories, though Indra never managed to gain success outside of France.
+The album's fourth and last single was released in early 1992, "Tell Me", which was a top 20 hit.

-In autumn 1992, Indra released Gimme What's Real, the first single from her second album.
-The single peaked at #16 in the French single chart, becoming Indra's 5th consecutive Top 20 hit.
+In autumn 1992, Indra released "Gimme What's Real", the first single from her second album.
+The single peaked at No. 16 on the French singles chart, becoming Indra's fifth consecutive top 20 hit.

-At that time, Indra was very popular in France and managed to establish herself as the 'Queen Of Dance Music' with a big club impact in addition to her chart success.
+At that time, Indra was very popular in France and managed to establish herself as the 'Queen of Dance Music' with a big club impact in addition to her chart success.
 She was the opening act for Prince's concert in Paris in July 1992.